baidarka/meetup-azure-governance/README.md

 ## Contributors

-Thanks to Bas Kortleven (Wolf & Cherry) and Bram Kleverlaan (OahPat) for inspiration!s
+Thanks to Bas Kortleven (Wolf & Cherry) and Bram Kleverlaan (OahPat) for inspiration!